MicrosoftDocs/power-automate-docs/articles/ip-address-configuration.md

 # IP address configuration

-The [IP addresses](/connectors/common/outbound-ip-addresses#power-platform) from which Power Automate requests are sent depend on the [region](regions-overview.md) where the [environment](environments-overview-admin.md) that contains the flow is located.
-We don't currently publish FQDNs (fully qualified domain names) available for flow scenarios.
+The [Power Platform Outbound IP Addresses](/connectors/common/outbound-ip-addresses#power-platform) from which Power Automate requests are sent depend on the [region](regions-overview.md) location of the [environment](environments-overview-admin.md) that contains the flow.
+FQDNs (fully qualified domain names) are not published for flow scenarios.

-Some calls a cloud flow makes might come from IP addresses that are listed in the [Azure Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-configuration-ip-addresses-and-service-tags) documentation.
-Some examples of these calls include HTTP or HTTP + OpenAPI.

-You should also consult the [Limits and Configuration](limits-and-config.md) article for a supplemental listing for known IP addresses that Power Automate uses.

-> [!NOTE]
-> If you're restricting inbound or outbound IP addresses on your network (for example, through a firewall), to ensure flows continue to work, update your network configuration to allow both the [IP addresses for Azure Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-ip-configuration) and the [IP addresses for managed connectors](/connectors/common/outbound-ip-addresses) in the supported regions.
-To learn more, go to [Azure Logic Apps - Set up zone redundancy with availability zones](/azure/logic-apps/set-up-zone-redundancy-availability-zones).
+The simplest mechanism to configure a firewall to allow Power Automate cloud flows to call external services through [connectors](/connectors/overview) is to use [Azure Service Tags](/azure/virtual-network/service-tags-overview).
+The primary service tag for Logic Apps Connectors is **AzureConnectors** as described in [Power Platform Outbound IP Addresses](/connectors/common/outbound-ip-addresses#power-platform).

-## Logic Apps
+## Logic Apps and Connectors for Cloud Flows runtime

 Calls made from a cloud flow go directly through the Azure Logic Apps service.
 Some examples of these calls include HTTP or HTTP + OpenAPI.
 To learn which IP addresses are used by that service, go to the [Logic Apps documentation](/azure/logic-apps/logic-apps-limits-and-config#firewall-configuration-ip-addresses-and-service-tags).

-## Connectors

-Calls made from a connector in a cloud flow (for example, the SQL API or the SharePoint API) come from these [IP addresses](/connectors/common/outbound-ip-addresses#power-platform).

-If you must authorize IP addresses for your Azure SQL database, you should use these addresses.
+If you are restricting inbound or outbound IP addresses on your network (for example, through a firewall), to ensure flows continue to work, update your network configuration to allow both the [IP addresses for Azure Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-ip-configuration) and the [IP addresses for managed connectors](/connectors/common/outbound-ip-addresses) in the supported regions.
+To learn more, go to [Azure Logic Apps - Set up zone redundancy with availability zones](/azure/logic-apps/set-up-zone-redundancy-availability-zones).

-## Required services
+## Required endpoints for Power Automate service

 The following table lists the services to which Power Automate connects.
 Ensure none of these services is blocked on your network.